nikp123/xava/README.md

 	size = *in pixels*
 	color = *hex color string in the following format '#aarrggbb'*

-You need to enable OpenGL for the shadows to work.
+You need to be running the "supported" mode and a shader that supports shadows for this to work (by default, the shaders do support shadows).

-NOTE: These are still buggy as Windows rasterizes polygons differently to other OS-es.

-### Accent colors

-This is enabled by default.

-Setting foreground or background color to `default` will make XAVA attempt to color itself after the OS theme.
-But on X11 it will try to read your terminal colorscheme.

-### Autostart

-On Windows create a shortcut of the ``xava.exe`` (which is in the install directory) and copy it to ``C:\Users\you\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\``

-On Linux/BSD (or any X11 compatible OS) just copy the ``assets/linux/xava.desktop`` file to ``~/.config/autostart/``.
-Unless you're on a tiling WM, in which case why are you even reading this.

 ### Additional options

 XAVA still has plenty to offer, just look up all of the options in the config file.
+The config file also serves as documentation, so that you won't get stuck in configuration.

 Contribution